Akshatha-Mohan/Computational_Photography/README.md

 # Computational_Photography
 ## Artistic Photo Filter Removal Using CNNs

-Implementation of the paper "Artistic Photo Filter Removal Using CNNs" A method has been developed for automatically restoring images that have been modified with photographic filters, such as those popular on photo sharing services.
+Implementation of the paper "Artistic Photo Filter Removal Using CNNs".

+A method has been developed for automatically restoring images that have been modified with photographic filters, such as those popular on photo sharing services.
 This method involves using a convolutional neural network to predict the coefficients of local polynomial transformations,